+You should apply for this as soon as possible and you can apply for this before you start your course.
 If you're applying for full funding from Student Finance England, you should first make an online application by visiting the student finance section of the gov.uk website.
 Once you have done this, you should fill out the DSA1 slim form to apply for Disabled Students' Allowances.

 If you're only applying for Disabled Students' Allowances, you should fill out the DSA1 full form.